Terms and Conditions of Service

 B. NORMAL FEE AMOUNTS

-A $110.00 connect fee is required for the installation of a meter at a new location that has not had previous service.
+A New Service – Connect fee is required for the installation of a meter at a new location that has not had previous service.
+See the current Rate Tariff for fee amounts.

 C. RESIDENTIAL DEPOSIT AMOUNT